Santa Claus Conquers the Martians: Production

 The film was the idea of producer Paul Jacobson, who worked in video production and wanted to move into features.
 He hired writer Glenville Mareth to develop the idea and Nicholas Webster to direct and made the film through his own Jalor Productions.
 Jacobson called the film a "yuletide science fiction fantasy" and said he made it because of a perceived gap in the market.
-"Except for the Disneys, there's very little in film houses that children recognize as their own".
+"Except for the Disney's, there's very little in film houses that children recognize as their own".

 Jacobson succeeded in selling the film's distribution rights to Joseph E. Levine.
 Filming took place over two weeks from July to August 1964, at the Michael Myerberg Studios on Long Island.

 Jacobson said "at this particular studio, with a group of wonderfully cooperative technicians, we've been able to get a lot of production value from our low budget.
 We're also shooting in color to get full, picturesque effects with our toy factors and Martian and North Pole backgrounds".
 Cast members John Call and Victor Stiles were appearing on stage in Oliver! while Donna Conforti was appearing in Here's Love on Broadway.

 In an interview in June 1966, Levine said he had made 15 "family type pictures" in 18 months "but don't let it get around.
 I don't want anybody to know because families don't go to see them – they just talk about them.
 But I make them anyway because I have the protection of the television.
 Money in the bank, the television".

 Release

 The film was released in time for Christmas 1964.
-After that, it was regularly re-released at Christmastime for matinees.
+After that, it was regularly re-released around Christmas for matinees.